 Image Source: techcrunch.com

-Knomi is a beacon enabled app that helps high-end fashion boutiques drive store footfalls.
+Knomi is a mobile beacon enabled app that helps high-end fashion boutiques drive store footfalls.
 Maintaining a premium brand persona is critical to every high-end fashion brand.
 This requires such boutiques to undertake niche and personalised marketing initiatives as opposed to initiatives that are mass market oriented.

 Currently, customer acquisition (by means of fancy events and dinners) can prove to be quite expensive for high-end fashion brands.
 Knomi, a Finland and London based fashion discovery startup is all set to change this status-quo.
 It offers an iOS app that helps boutiques find new buyers without denuding the carefully curated brand value upon which they depend.